-We rely solely on third parties such as Plexus, Moll, Biowhittaker and Amgen to manufacture our product candidates, their component parts and growth factors and other materials used in the cell expansion process.
+We rely solely on third parties such as Astro, Moll, Cambrex and Amgen to manufacture our product candidates, component parts and growth factors and other materials used in the cell expansion process.
 We would not be able to obtain alternate sources of supply for many of these items on a short-term basis.
-Plexus has elected to exercise its right to terminate our Manufacturing Supply Agreement effective in February 2004.
-As a result, we are negotiating with another supplier for continued supply on commercially reasonable terms.
-However, we may not reach agreement with this new supplier and the new agreement may be on less favorable terms.
-If any of our key manufacturers or suppliers fail to perform their respective obligations or if our supply of growth factors, components or other materials is limited or interrupted, we would not be able to conduct clinical trials or market our product candidates on a timely and cost-competitive basis, if at all
+If any of our key manufacturers or suppliers fail to perform their respective obligations or if our supply of growth factors, components or other materials is limited or interrupted, we would not be able to conduct clinical trials or market our product candidates on a timely and cost-competitive basis, if at all.

-On September 10, 2002 a major creditor of Moll filed an involuntary petition for Bankruptcy against Moll.
-On September 19, 2002 Moll announced that it had converted the case to a voluntary Chapter 11 reorganization case and have received a \$50 million debtor-in-possession financing.
+On September 2002 a major creditor of Moll filed an involuntary petition for Bankruptcy against Moll.
+On September 19, 2002 Moll announced that it had converted the case to a voluntary Chapter 11 reorganization case and had received a \$50 million debtor-in-possession financing.
 These factors may affect our supply of components.